fkretlow/figurato/docs/FiguratoMac.md

 ## FiguratoMac
 FiguratoMac uses precomposed figures instead of OpenType positioning features to bypass [a bug in the Qt framework](https://bugreports.qt.io/browse/QTBUG-69803) that Dorico is built upon.
 That bug prevents the positioning code of the normal version from working correctly. **Don't use Figurato or FiguratoB with Dorico on Mac.
 Do use FiguratoMac instead.**
+_Meanwhile the bug has been fixed by the Qt developers, but the fix won’t be ported into Dorico until the next major release (probably 3.0 in mid 2019)._

+Note that there is no need to use FiguratoMac with Finale or Sibelius (greater than 2018.11) on Mac.

 #### Portability
 As for how to input figures, FiguratoMac works exactly like Figurato.
 Therefore Dorico projects that were created with FiguratoMac will look the same on Windows if you replace FiguratoMac with Figurato (which you don't need to do because FiguratoMac works on Windows).